gifford-lab/mri-wrapper/README.md

 + `MRI_MAXITER`: The number of hyper-parameter setting to try.
 + `ORDER`: The order to carry out.
 Usually no need to change.
-+ `max_iter`: Maximum number of iteration in training phase.
++ `search_max_iter`: Maximum number of iteration in hyper-parameter search.
-+ `test_interval`: The iteration interval to test on validation set in training phase.
++ `search_test_interval`: The iteration interval to test on validation set in hyper-parameter search.
-+ `snapshot`: The iteration iterval to save model in training phase.
-Should use same value as `test_interval`.
++ `search_snapshot`: The iteration iterval to save model in hyper-parameter search.
-+ `display`: The iteration interval to display the training loss in training phase.
-For users who don't care the specific training process, this can be set to arbitrarily large to save time and space
++ `search_display`: The iteration interval to display the training loss in hyper-parameter search.
 + `train_trial`: The number of training trial.
 + `debugmode`: The verbosity of log ('NONE'<'INFO'<'DEBUG').
 We recommend 'INFO' in most case.
 + `optimwrt`: Choose the best param and training trial wrt to either accuracy or loss